Changes are coming to Find A Grave. See a preview now.

 I am a true southern gal, originally from Brunswick, GA., but now live out in the country in Appling County, GA.
 I am a wife, mother, grandmother and part time writer, as well as the family genealogist!|

 Some of the surnames in my fathers line are:

-GEORGE, HOUSTON, MANN, MCDONALD, SHEFFIELD, MOATES, DAVIS, DEW, TEMPLE
+GEORGE, MOATES, HOUSTON, MANN, MCDONALD, SHEFFIELD, DAVIS, DEW, TEMPLE

 on my mother's line are:

-HENRY, MOODY, HUTCHESON, DELOACH, LOUIS, HALL
+HENRY, MOODY, HUTCHESON, HALL, MOORE, DELOACH, LOUIS, BEASLEY

 Feel free to email me anytime!